-Iceland’s current eruption isn’t all that easy to get to, and true to form, I flew back from Akureyri only a matter of days before this one began so haven’t yet been able to see it myself.
-However, when we received an enquiry in late August about a trip to Iceland to see caves and volcanoes we were delighted to be able to handcraft an itinerary which included a sightseeing flight from Akureyri over the eruption to see the Holuhraun lava fields, Bárðarbunga volcano and Askja Caldera.
+Iceland’s eruption in 2014 wasn’t all that easy to get to and true to from.
+I flew back from Akureyri only a matter of days before it began so wasn’t able to see it for myself.
+However, when we received an enquiry later in the year about a trip to see caves and volcanoes we were delighted to be able to hand-craft an itinerary which included a sightseeing flight from Akureyri over the eruption to see the Holuhraun lava fields, Bárðarbunga volcano and Askja Caldera.

 So it’s with many thanks to Marc and Marianne that we can provide some photographs of the wild and desolate Vatnajokull area, together with closer shots of this beautiful fissure eruption, and their feedback about the trip which says it all!